- Contested Probate Solicitors

 In the case of a lost or accidentally destroyed will the assumption without proof to the contrary is that the deceased testator deliberately destroyed the will prior to death with the intention of positively revoking the document.
 This assumption can be challenged in the high court by potential beneficiaries who may be in possession of a copy and may be able to prove actual loss or accidental damage.

 Sometimes the original will is lost.
 In those cases, the person appointed as executor can go before the court and attempt to prove that a copy of the will is valid in order to obtain a Grant of Probate.
 Should it happen that a beneficiary of an earlier will is not listed in the copy being brought before the court, that beneficiary may want to contest the validity of the copy.
-In contesting a will a beneficiary could argue that the original will was not lost, but was rather destroyed as a means of revocation by the testator.
+In disputing a will a beneficiary could argue that the original will was not lost, but was rather destroyed as a means of revocation by the testator.
 If the lost will was actually destroyed by the testator then an earlier will may be valid.
 Litigating this type of contest requires extensive evidence and documentation.
 You need the advice and assistance of an experienced solicitor to be successful in litigation over a lost will.

 Dependant’s Right to Support

-It does sometimes happen that a testator does not make any provision for a dependant and in this case a dependant would be perfectly entitled to consider contesting a will to make personal provision for their needs in the same way that the testator provided prior to death.
+It does sometimes happen that a testator does not make any provision for a dependant and in this case a dependant would be perfectly entitled to consider disputing a will to make personal provision for their needs in the same way that the testator provided prior to death.
 Beneficiaries who object to provision for a valid dependent would do well to take detailed legal advice as claims for beneficiaries are often successful.

 During the deceased’s lifetime, certain people may have been dependent on the deceased for financial support, such as a spouse, minor or disabled person.
 Dependants have a legal right to continued support.
 If the deceased failed to make suitable provisions for a dependant in their will, the dependant can bring a legal action on the basis of a prior claim to the estate.